-Compliant $\square$ Explain X
+Compliant Explain X

-Subject to applicable law and regulations and the company's by-laws, and subject to any proposed nominee being appropriately qualified to act as member of the Board of Directors and his or her identity having been approved by the Remuneration and Nomination Committee of the company (such approval not to be unreasonably withheld, conditioned or delayed), the Investment Manager is entitled to require the Board of Directors to propose to the general shareholders' meeting of the company (the "General Shareholders' Meeting") the appointment of:
+In keeping with prevailing legislation and regulations, as well as the Company's Articles of Association, and subject to the prerequisite that any candidate put forward must be duly qualified to serve as a member of the Board of Directors, and once his or her candidacy has been approved by the Company's Appointments and Remuneration Committee (which approval may not be withheld, conditioned or delayed without good reason), the Management Company is entitled to require the Board of Directors to present the following appointments to the Company's shareholders in general meeting:

-- (i) one non-executive director of the company nominated by the Investment Manager, provided that the Board of Directors is comprised of five or fewer persons; or - (ii) up to two non-executive directors nominated by the Investment Manager, provided that the Board of Directors is comprised of more than five persons.
+- (i) one non-executive director of the Company appointed by the Management Company, on the condition that the Board of Directors is made up of five members or fewer; or - (ii) up to two non-executive directors appointed by the Management Company, to the extent that the Board of Directors is made up of more than five people.

-Subject to compliance with the foregoing requirements, the Investment Manager is entitled to require the Board of Directors to propose to the General Shareholders' Meeting to remove or replace any such person whom it has nominated as a member of the Board of Directors provided that in the case of any such removal, the Investment Manager shall indemnify and hold harmless the company (and any member of its group) against any and all costs, losses, liabilities and/or expenses suffered by the relevant company in connection with such removal.
+Subject to delivery of the above-listed prerequisites, the Management Company is entitled to require the Board of Directors to submit to the shareholders in general meeting a resolution to revoke or substitute any person who has been appointed a member of the Board of Directors on the understanding that, in the event of revocation, the Management Company shall indemnify and exonerate the Company (and any member of its group) from any liability in respect of any costs, losses, liability and/or charges whatsoever sustained by the entity in question as a result of the revocation.